marketing mix

 Your marketing mix can help you do the following:

-When you define your marketing mix early on, you can control the product mission and anchor everyone on the same page with a shared understanding about the product, especially as your company grows.
+When you define your marketing mix early on, you can control the product mission and anchor everyone on the same page with a shared understanding of the product, especially as your company grows.

 How to develop a marketing mix